 - Nelson-Atkins Museum of Art summer classes.
 Personalize your art-making experience with multiple week sessions, one-time workshops, full-day summer camps, and more!
+These are virtual only this year.
 Find more info here.

 - Theatre for Young America.
 TYA offers a range of hands-on workshops from preschool through 12th grade.
+They do not seem to be holding anything this summer.
 Find more info here.

 - LEARN Science and Math Club.
 The club’s all-volunteer staffers work to give children ages 5-14 experience playing with robots, developing video games and doing lots of other fun (albeit educational!) projects in its summer camps.
+They do not seem to be holding anything this summer.
 Find more info here.

 - Summer Youth Enrichment Programs at Johnson County Community College.
-For children grades 6-12, these enrichment programs feature a range of classes, including science, computers, performing arts, languages and sports.
+For children grades 6-12, these enrichment programs feature a range of classes, including science, computers, performing arts, languages and sports They do not seem to be holding any this summer.
 Find more info here.

 - Online animation and drawing classes.
 Chad Stewart, former Disney animator and homeschool father, is offering online animation course for ages 11-18.
 He also teaches online drawing classes for elementary and upper-grade level students.
 Find more info here.

 - IQ Weather.
 Created by local celebrity Mike Thompson, this video-based course on weather and science is designed for grades 4-8.
 We’ve had personal experience with this course and highly recommend it for budding meteorologists!
 Here’s our affiliate link:https://www.iqweather.com/a/2147486646/DeWPhWAM